PSA Postdoc Spotlight: Amber M. Davis

 Why the decision to be a postdoc at UC Davis?

 I decided to move from the East Coast to N. California to become a postdoc at the UC Davis MIND Institute because I am a relatively brave person, and I like to take advantage of new opportunities that may never come way again.
-I have definitely always wanting to live in California for a stretch, so it was a bit serendipity to land a postdoc position at UC Davis.
+I have always wanted to live in California for a stretch, so it was a bit serendipitous to land a postdoc position at UC Davis.
 I imagined that as a graduate of Howard University I would bring diversity of thought to UC Davis.
 I also really looked forward to having new experiences for personal growth by being around new people, diversifying my learning experiences and building new collaboration/relationships, all of which were happening according to plan and then [suddenly] COVID-19 hit about 6 months into my 1st year of being a postdoc.
 Now that was interesting.. to say the least.

 You were inducted into the Yale University Edward Bouchet Honor Society in 2019.
 Do you want to share your thought about that achievement?